AishwaryaSatpute1/Internship_Project-/README.md

 This Project Was Part of Internship - Aerial Vehicle Detection and tracking

-# Internship_Project

-A brief description of what this project does and who This Project Was Part of MY Internship - Aerial Vehicle Detection and tracking
 ## Demo

 Insert gif or link to demo